 The source of power for all mission critical systems is provided via the APC Smart UPS 3000 RM – Uninterruptible Power Supply.
 Redundant power is supplied to the three mission critical servers, allowing their dual power supplies to chose and balance the load between mains and UPS power, protecting them from a failure of either the mains supply (power outage), or the UPS system.

 All networking and management equipment operate via the UPS power source, leaving the UPS as a point of failure for the network.
 This is an acceptable risk in my environment as the hardware is physically checked daily, therefore the chance of UPS failure and an unrelated mains failure are low.
 (If a mains failure kills the UPS before PowerChute has time to shut down my system, we have bigger issues).

-The total tested run-time for the lab is 40 minutes when utilizing the core DL380 Server, TX1330 M1 NAS, and miscellaneous network equipment.
+The total tested run-time for the lab is 40 minutes when utilizing the core DL380 Server, TX1330 M1 Storage Server, and miscellaneous networking equipment.
 The total runtime for the entire lab inclusive of all the bells and whistles (assuming PowerChute doesn’t shut anything down) is 25 minutes.